Tanakaya Soy Sauce

-Kazuo Tanaka is the current maker of Tanakaya Soy Sauce, and represents the third generation of the family business, which his grandfather started in 1905 when he took over the operations of an existing soy sauce brewery that was located on Mitsuhama’s high street.
+Tanakaya Soy Sauce is located on Mitsuhama's high street.
+The business was started in 1905, and the current brewer Kazuo Tanaka represents the third generation to run the family business.
 As the descendant of a successful merchant family, Kazuo grew up with an appreciation of the finer things in life—especially good food.
 He began making soy sauce as soon as he finished school forty years ago.
 Ten years later, when he took over the business from his father, Kazuo was determined to address the decline in quality and flavor of soy sauce that was occurring in the industry due to the use of poor quality, low-cost ingredients and time-saving production processes.
 Armed with brewing skills, a great palate, and a passion to renew Shikoku’s heritage of great-tasting food based on high quality ingredients, Kazuo began a quest to make, as he says, “the best soy sauce in Japan.”

 A New Refined Style of Artisanal Soy Sauce